coolman999355/url-shortner/README.md

 * 🗑️ Delete saved URLs
 * 💾 Persistent storage using JSON
 * ⚠️ Error handling for missing or corrupted files
-* 📋automaticlly copies lon url to clipboard
+* 📋automaticlly copies long url to clipboard

 ## 🧠 How It Works